ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 discarded by the proxy.

 The lifetime of the socket is tied to the request stream.
 The proxy MUST keep the socket open while the request stream is open.
+If a proxy is notified by its operating system that its socket is no longer usable, it MUST close the request stream.
 Proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the request stream before closing the socket.
-If a proxy is notified by its operating system that its socket is no longer usable, it MUST close the request stream.
+Proxies that close sockets after a period of inactivity SHOULD NOT use a period lower than two minutes, see {{Section 4.3 of BEHAVE}}.

 A successful response (as defined in {{resp1}} and {{resp23}}) indicates that the proxy has opened a socket to the requested target and is willing to proxy